-I love designing crochet blankets like this Stoney Pebbles Crochet Baby Blanket!
+I love designing crochet blanket patterns like this Stoney Pebbles Crochet Baby Blanket!
 It really is my weakness!
 If you have ever checked out my crochet blanket section you will know what I mean!
 I can’t help myself! 🙂 Read on down to find the full, FREE pattern!

-The main reason I love to crochet blankets is it so easy to work back and forth in a repetitive motion without much thought.
-Which means a huge project with minimal effort.
+The main reason I love quick and easy blanket patterns is that I can work back and forth in a repetitive motion without much thought to the stitches.
+Simple designs mean a project with minimal effort.
 That is my cup of tea!
 (Or coffee!)
-You have to think the same thing right?
+Do you think the same thing?

 When the idea first came to me for this blanket I knew that I wanted to use Lion Brand Heartland Yarn because it is extremely soft and comes in such beautiful earthy colors.
 I have used it to design some items in the past like my “Half & Half Boot Cuffs“ and “Here is Autumn Hat“ so I knew this yarn would be the perfect fit for a cozy baby blanket!
 Have you used it for anything?
 If not you should definitely give it a try!